gaboesquivel/about-lift/readme.md

 Teachers get LIFT as people watch the courses.

-Companies and people that want access to the dev market need tokens.
-In addition to courses there will be meetups, and organizers and active member get lifted too, and it's better than meetup.
+Companies that want access to the dev market need tokens.

 ## LIFT DAC